VolkovLabs/business-forms/README.md

 - Allows to split form elements into sections.
 - Allows to request confirmation before update request.
 - Allows to send all or only updated elements in the Payload.
+- Allows to display Success and Error notifications from the Custom Code.
+- Supports Code Editor suggestions for Available Parameters.

 ## Architecture